meatbobstrat/Lindley/README.md

 ## Current Status
 **Watcher MVP**: watches folders, deduplicates files, moves/copies them into a processing queue, and tracks everything in SQLite + Redis.
+**Worker MVP**: OCR and Metadata retrieved for each file and added to the DB for AI processing.

 ## Config
 Edit `settings.json` to set: